meenarahmanzai/data-analysis-portfolio/README.md

 About Me

-I am a social media coordinator with experience working on and executing social media campaigns.
-However, my true passion has always been math.
-When I was in college, I considered majoring in mathematics but wasn’t sure if it was the right path for me at the time.
-After years of working in a different field, I realized that my interest in math never faded.
-Instead, it evolved into something more practical and exciting, working with data.
+I’m a Social Media Coordinator with a background in executing campaigns that blend creativity, strategy, and community engagement.
+While I’ve enjoyed the creative and strategic aspects of marketing, I’ve always been drawn to the numbers behind the work—analyzing performance, uncovering insights, and making data-informed decisions.
+In college, I even considered majoring in mathematics, unsure at the time how to connect that passion with a creative career.

-This newfound passion led me to pursue a career in data analytics, where I can combine my problem-solving skills with my love for numbers.
-I hold a Bachelors in Business Administration with a focus in Marketing and a Google Data Analytics Certificate with hands-on experience with key analytics tools.
+Over time, I realized that I don’t have to choose between creativity and data—I can pursue a path that brings them together.
+This led me to explore data analytics more seriously and earn the Google Data Analytics Certificate, where I built hands-on experience with tools like Excel, SQL, and Tableau.
+I hold a Bachelor’s degree in Business Administration with a focus in Marketing, and I bring strong analytical problem-solving and decision-making skills to the table.

+Now, I’m looking to grow into a role that allows me to blend creativity, strategy, data, and impact using insights to drive meaningful outcomes, tell compelling stories, and shape better experiences for people.

 Contact